 Seeking relief, Chris has inserted into his head an experimental implant created by the shadowy SOSUMI Corporation.

-Tragically, Chris witness the murder of his beloved girlfriend Sara (Julia MacPherson).
+Tragically, Chris witnesses the murder of his beloved girlfriend Sara (Julia MacPherson).
 To his dismay, he finds himself time traveling to different points within the last year of his own past.